$\mathcal{PT-}$Symmetric Two-Level Open Quantum Systems: Information Theoretic Facets: Dynamics of an open system for a symmetric Hamiltonian

-Another approach to finding $\rho_{\mathcal{G}}(t)$ is to find a Hermitian Hamiltonian of the form \eqref{H'}.
+Another approach to finding $\rho_{\mathcal{G}}(t)$ is to find a Hermitian Hamiltonian of the form, Eq.~\eqref{H'}.
 Using the property of the Hermitian matrix $G$, $\eta=G^2$, we arrive at Eq.~\eqref{Htrans}, discussed in Appendix B. The spectral decomposition of $H'$ is,

-This shows how the projectors are modified by the above operation with the completeness relation $I=\sum_nG\ket{E_n}\bra{E_n}G$, which follows from Eq.~\eqref{eq_complete} and $G^2 = \eta$.
-Evidently, this Hermitian space is endowed with the same right and left eigenvectors, $G\ket{E_n}$ and $\bra{E_n}G$, obeying the orthogonality condition of the $\eta$-pseudo space,
+This shows how the projectors are modified by the above operation with the completeness relation $I=\sum_nG\ket{E_n^R}\bra{E_n^R}G$, which follows from Eq.~\eqref{eq_complete} and $G^2 = \eta$.
+Evidently, this Hermitian space is endowed with the same right and left eigenvectors, $G\ket{E_n^R}$ and $\bra{E_n^R}G$, obeying the orthogonality condition of the $\eta$-inner product space,

 The Hermitian density matrix $\rho'(t)$, obtained by the evolution of $H'$, Eq.~\eqref{eq_H_prime}, is defined by the modified projectors as

 From the above decomposition, the relation of $\rho'(t)$ with $\rho_{\mathcal{G}}(t)$ and $\rho(t)$ is evident